INTERVIEW-Taiwan's biggest pension fund to add alternative investments to portfolio

 "Alternative investment is the way to go for our future strategy," Huang told Reuters.
 "We have done extensive research, which showed returns generated by alternatives are much better than equities."

-Alternative investments include stocks, REITS, hedge funds, private equity funds, commodities and energy products, he said.
+Alternative investments include stocks, REITS, hedge funds, private equity funds, commodities and energy products.

-The fund has posted an average annual return of 3 percent over a five-year period from 2009, while the California Public Employees' Retirement System (Calpers) had a 1 percent return for the same period from 2008, the director general said, adding that it expects a 4 percent return this year.
+The fund, which kicked off in 1997, has posted an average annual return of 3 percent over the past five years, compared with 1 percent by Calpers during the same period, he said, adding that it expects a 4 percent return this year.

-The U.S. pension fund is the industry's role model, Huang said, noting that the 2008 financial crisis and a global market rout in 2011 however dragged down previously double-digit average annual returns.
+Huang noted that Calpers, the largest U.S. pension fund, is the industry's role model.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan